spawaskar-cora/cora-docs/docs/forensics-anthro-guide/zones.md

 3. Lateral portion of the distal articulation
 4. Medial portion of the distal articulation
 5. Proximal portion of the diaphysis, including the radial tuberosity
-6. Lateral half o fthe diaphysis to the mid-point of the diaphysis, including the attachment for M. pronator teres
+6. Lateral half of the diaphysis to the mid-point of the diaphysis, including the attachment for M. pronator teres
-7. Medial half of diaphysis to the mid-point of the diaphysis, opposite zone 6, including hte nutrient forament, which is located antero-medially
+7. Medial half of diaphysis to the mid-point of the diaphysis, opposite zone 6, including the nutrient foramen, which is located antero-medially
 8. Superior half of the distal third of the radius
 9. Lateral distal third of the diaphysis
 10. Medial distal third of the diaphysis